istio/istio.io/content/docs/concepts/traffic-management/index.md

 The `hosts` field specifies, implicitly or explicitly, one or more fully qualified domain names (FQDN).
 The short name `reviews`, above, would implicitly expand to an implementation specific FQDN.
-For example, in a Kubernetes environment the full name is derived from the cluster and namespace of the `VirtualSevice` (for example, `reviews.default.svc.cluster.local`).
+For example, in a Kubernetes environment the full name is derived from the cluster and namespace of the `VirtualService` (for example, `reviews.default.svc.cluster.local`).

 #### Splitting traffic between versions